The twisted forms of a semisimple group over an $\mathbb{F}_q$-curve: Twisted-forms

-Sequence \eqref{Aut G} splits, provided that $\un{G}$ is quasi-split in the sense of \cite[XXIV, 3.9]{SGA3} (namely, not only requiring a Borel subgroup to be defined over $\CS$ but some additional data involving the scheme of Dynkin diagrams, see \cite[p.42]{Con2}).
-Recall that $\un{G}_0$ is an inner form of $\un{G}$ which is quasi-split.
+Sequence \eqref{Aut G} splits, provided that $\un{G}$ is quasi-split (as in Section \ref{torsors classification}).
+Recall that $\un{G}$ admits an inner form $\un{G}_0$ which is quasi-split.
 Then $\textbf{Aut}(\un{G}_0) \cong \un{G}_0^\ad \rtimes \Theta$ (the outer automorphisms group of the two groups are canonically isomorphic).
 This implies by \cite[Lemma~2.6.3]{Gil} the decomposition

 where the quotients are taken modulo the action \eqref{wedge} of $\Theta(\CS)$ on the ${^P}(\un{G}^\ad)$-torsors.
-But $\textbf{Twist}(\un{G}_0) = \TwG$ and as $\un{G}_0$ is inner: $H^1_\fl(\CS,{^P}(\un{G}_0^\ad)) = H^1_\fl(\CS,{^P}(\un{G}^\ad))$, hence \eqref{Gille0} can be rewritten as:
+But $\textbf{Twist}(\un{G}_0) = \TwG$ and as $\un{G}_0$ is inner: $H^1_\et(\CS,{^P}(\un{G}_0^\ad)) = H^1_\et(\CS,{^P}(\un{G}^\ad))$, hence \eqref{Gille0} can be rewritten as: